 Kasey was born with a chromosome deletion, 1p36, which resulted in profound cognitive and physical disabilities.
-Although 21 years old, Kasey is mentally a 10-month-old little girl.
-Yet, despite her limitations, Kasey is among the happiest people you could ever meet.
+Because of the chromosome deletion, Kasey cannot walk, talk, read or write, but she lives a life filled with music, love and support and is one of the happiest people you could ever meet.

-Kasey’s story reinforces from a slightly different perspective why the arts matter – in ways not always obvious.
-For Kasey it is as simple as having the ability to gleefully express her happiness with the simple touch of a button.
+Kasey’s story reinforces from a slightly different perspective why the arts matter—in ways not always obvious.
+For Kasey, it is as simple as having the ability to joyfully express her emotions with the touch of a button.

-It is Deanna and her family’s mission to ensure that the music never stops for Kasey and that all individuals can experience the arts in their own special way.
+It is Deanna and her family’s mission to ensure that the music never stops for Kasey, and that all individuals can experience the arts in a meaningful way.